 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

-The MHHSM has five Specialisations: Public Health, Health Economics, Business Administration and Research.
+The MHHSM has five Specialisations: Public Health, Health Economics, Business Administration, Disability and Inclusion and Research.
 Students must choose one of the following Specialisations, in addition to the ten core units.

 Public Health Specialisation